 Market Sector Update

-- The Fund turned in a sold quarter with a strong positive return (before the effects of sales charges), well above its benchmark index.
+- The Fund posted a strong positive return for the quarter and outperformed the positive return of its benchmark index.

-Risk Factors.
-As with any mutual fund, the value of the Fund's shares will change, and you could lose money on your investment.
+Risk factors.
+The value of the Fund's shares will change, and you could lose money on your investment.
 An investment in the Fund is not a bank deposit and is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
-Investing in companies involved in one specif ed sector may be more risky and volatile i than an investment with greater diversification.
+Investing in companies involved in one specified sector may be more risky and volatile than an investment with greater diversification.
 Investing in the energy sector can be riskier than other types of investment activities because of a range of factors, including price fluctuation caused by real and perceived inflationary trends and political developments, and the cost assumed by energy companies in complying with environmental safety regulations.
 These and other risks are more fully described in the Fund’s prospectus.

 Waddell & Reed Investments refers to the investment management services offered by Waddell & Reed Investment Management Company, the investment manager of the Waddell & Reed Advisors Funds, distributed by Waddell & Reed, Inc.